CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Experiments

 \subsubsection{Results \& Discussion}

-Table \ref{tab:captcha-results} summarizes the performance of all evaluated models or frameworks. \textbf{ReCAP models significantly outperform all baselines across all CAPTCHA types.} ReCAP-32B achieves the highest overall success rate (81.00\%), followed by ReCAP-8B (71.90\%), while general-purpose GUI agents and specialized pipelines remain below 35.00\%.
-The largest improvements occur on interaction-intensive challenges such as Icon Match, Slider, and Image Grid, where our models achieve a significant performance boost.
-These tasks require precise spatial reasoning and interaction, which general GUI agents struggle to handle reliably.
+Table \ref{tab:captcha-results} summarizes the performance of all evaluated models and frameworks. \textbf{ReCAP model variants significantly outperform all baselines in overall CAPTCHA-solving success rates.} Most notably, ReCAP-32B (Instruct) achieves the highest overall success rate, improving over Qwen3-VL-32B-Instruct from 39.30\% to 84.20\%.
+All ReCAP variants also outperform frontier GUI-agent baselines GPT-5.4 (56.80\%) and Gemini-3-Flash-Preview (59.90\%) overall, although these models remain competitive on individual categories such as Icon Match, Icon Selection, Compact Text, and Slider.
+These results show that reasoning-action training can turn Qwen3-VL models into strong native CAPTCHA solvers.
+In contrast, general-purpose GUI agents remain much weaker on CAPTCHA-specific interaction patterns, especially tasks that require robust OCR under distortion, precise spatial reasoning, and continuous control.
+The Instruct variants further improve over the corresponding Thinking variants, while scaling from 8B to 32B generally improves robustness for the Thinking variants and on several visually complex challenge types.

-\textbf{ReCAP models are significantly more efficient.} ReCAP-32B requires only an average of $1.54$ model-call steps to successfully solve a CAPTCHA, compared to $2$-$4$ steps for general GUI agents and at least $3$-$5$ steps for the Halligan framework.
+\textbf{ReCAP models are significantly more efficient.} The ReCAP variants achieve substantially higher solve rates than general GUI agents and specialized pipelines while using fewer model-call steps on successful cases.
+For example, ReCAP-8B (Instruct) requires only an average of $1.33$ model-call steps, lower than Gemini-3-Flash-Preview (1.98), GPT-5.4 (2.23), OpenAI CUA (2.33), the open-source GUI-agent baselines (2.47--2.55), and the Halligan framework (3-5).
 It is important to note that Halligan step numbers represent the minimum interaction steps and are often higher in practice due to multiple sequential API calls.
-Therefore, Halligan frequently incurs substantially higher latency, often on the order of tens of seconds per challenge.
-Since each step involves a full model inference, GUI state recording, and action execution, step count serves as a strong proxy for both inference cost and end-to-end latency.
-In practice, pipelines with numerous interaction rounds are more likely to exceed CAPTCHA time limits and fail due to refresh or expiration.
-ReCAP models, on the other hand, achieve significantly lower average execution time of less than $3$s and are better suited for real-world deployment.
+Since each step involves model inference, GUI state recording, and action execution, step count is a useful proxy for interaction overhead and timeout risk, although we do not provide a full latency decomposition.
+In practice, pipelines with numerous interaction rounds may be more likely to exceed CAPTCHA time limits or fail due to refresh or expiration.
+ReCAP models reduce the number of required interaction rounds, which is an important source of practical efficiency.